 - Do you blame your stress on other people or outside events, or view it as entirely normal and unexceptional?

 Until you accept responsibility for the role you play in creating or maintaining it, your stress level will remain outside your control.

 Start a stress journal

 A stress journal can help you identify the regular stressors in your life and the way you deal with them.
-Each time you feel stressed, keep track of it in your journal.
-As you keep a daily log, you will begin to see patterns and common themes.
+Each time you feel stressed, keep track of it in your journal or use a stress tracker on your phone.
+Keeping a daily log will enable you to see patterns and common themes.
 Write down:

 - What caused your stress (make a guess if you’re unsure).